 We focus on upskilling and reskilling our people to deliver on our business strategies in the new energy landscape.
-This means heavily investing in our people to become a highlyskilled, innovative and agile workforce.
-We have been making progress over the years to enhance our capability development programmes in upskilling and reskilling our
+This means heavily investing in our people to become a highlyprogress over the years to enhance our capability core skills.

 Enhancing Our Employee Value Proposition to Attract and Retain the Best Talents